geigerzaehler/monad-gen-js/compare-with-dependency-injection.md

 function that specifies the dependencies.
 And every where we want to use a function we need to pass in the dependencies first.

-But a more serious problem is that dependencies are treated as separate entities.
+But a more serious problem is that dependencies are treated as independent entities.
 That may not be the case.
-The last function in `07-db.js` shows how we use logging inside the database interpreter to obtain instrumentation without changing the database instance.
+The `unwrapDbInstrumented` function in `07-db.js` shows how we can use logging inside the database interpreter to provide instrumentation.
+The key advantage is that we can do this without relying on a specific logger implementation and without knowing about the database internals.

 Let’s try to accomplish database instrumentation with dependency injection.

-With dependency injection we start of with something like this:
+We start of with something like this:
 ~~~js
 function createRequestHandler (log, getConfig, db) {
   const loadFromDb = makeLoadFromDb(db)